-Mind the difference between require and use. use should be preferred as it only says that the required class has to be available "eventually" at runtime. require imposes a stronger constraint as it demands that the required class is loaded ahead of the current class, and should only be used when the required class is used at load-time of the current class (e.g. in the defer method).
+Mind the difference between require and use. use should be preferred as it only says that the required class has to be available "eventually" at runtime. require imposes a stronger constraint as it demands that the required class

 In the configuration